yaaseminyavuz/awesome-cli-apps-in-a-csv/README.md

 ## json viewers 📁
 Text or file explorers and viewers in the terminal.
-* [vj](https://github.com/busyloop/vj) [❌ ❌ 🖥️CLI 🖥️TUI] - JSON Humanizer makes JSON human-readable by applying visual formatting.
+* [vj](https://github.com/busyloop/vj) [❌ ❌ 🖥️CLI/🖥️TUI] - JSON Humanizer makes JSON human-readable by applying visual formatting.

 ## json-processing 📁
 Command-line tool for managing or interacting with related tasks.